fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 	storage_flags = GL_DYNAMIC_STORAGE_BIT | mapping_flags;
 ```

-**GL_MAP_COHERENT_BIT**: 	This flag ensures writes will be seen automagically by the server when done from the client and vice versa.
+**GL_MAP_COHERENT_BIT**: 	This flag ensures writes will be seen by the server when done from the client and vice versa.

-**GL_MAP_PERSISTENT_BIT**: 	This tells our driver you wish to hold onto the data despite what it's doing.
+**GL_MAP_PERSISTENT_BIT**: 	This tells our driver you wish to keep the mapping through subsequent OpenGL operations.

-**GL_MAP_READ_BIT**:	Lets OpenGL know we wish to read from the buffer so that it doesn't freak out when we do.
+**GL_MAP_READ_BIT**:	Tells OpenGL we wish to read from the buffer.

 **GL_MAP_WRITE_BIT**:	Lets OpenGL know we're gonna write to it, if you don't specify this *anything could happen*.

 If we don't use these flags for the storage creation GL will reject your mapping request with scorn.
 What's worse is that you absolutely won't know unless you're doing some form of error checking.

-Setting up our immutable storage is very simple:
+Setting up our immutable storage is straight forward:
 ```cpp
 glCreateBuffers(1, &name);
 glNamedBufferStorage(name, size, nullptr, storage_flags);